1. Prepare data and metadata

 - How can I see other data releases from my Science Center or from a particular period of time?

 - The ScienceBase team will check data releases against this checklist before making them public.

 - The USGS Fundamental Science Practices (FSP) website contains an FAQ page about data release and a guide to the publishing path options.

 - The USGS data management website contains a guide to the steps of data release, with links to tools and resources.

 - Before beginning the ScienceBase data release workflow, scientists should view the ScienceBase User Agreement.

-- Options to browse the public data release products in ScienceBase.
+- Options to browse and query the public data release products in ScienceBase.